meanmodemoda/msdv-data-structures/week03/week03_README.md

 1. I noticed the coordinates' digits/decimal points were truncated in the API query return.
 2. How to access `.env` from a different directory?
 Why I have to put `.env` in root directory to make `gitignore` work?
 3. Why my array's object keys have quotation marks?
 Does it matter?
 4. I played around with creating an `object constructor` but later on deemed it was not necessary.
+But when will it be neccessary?